 5. What if you made a mistake?

 When doing caceceo, you need to make sure that a person is nodding at you and not someone next to you or behind you.
 However, in a crowded milonga, errors could occur.
 Sometimes a man thought that a woman has accepted his invitation, only to find that she went to join another man.
 In such case the man has to quickly cabeceo someone else while on his way, or change the direction and go to the men's room instead.
 Sometimes two women at the same table both thought that they have been cabeceoed by the same man.
 To avoid confusion, the man needs to look directly into the eyes of the woman that he is inviting while walking towards her and avoid making eye contact with the woman next to her even if the latter stares at him.
 Some women feel offended by this and stop making eye contact with the man afterwards, which is totally unnecessary.
 An understanding woman can always catch the man’s eyes again if she wants to dance with him.

 6. Changing seats

-Cabeceo could be hindered by dim light, distance, crowds, or bad eyesight.
-As a remedy you may consider rotating seat in different parts of the room, that is, if the seats of the venue are not fixed.
-Otherwise, you may temporarily leave your seat and walk to where you are able to make eye contact with the person of your choice, and then do cabeceo.
+Cabeceo could be hindered by dim light, distance, crowd, or bad eyesight.
+As a remedy you may consider rotating seats in different parts of the room if the seats are not fixed.
+If the seats are fixed, you may temporarily leave your seat and walk to where you are able to make eye contact with the person of your choice, and then do cabeceo.